kordano/kordano.github.io/_drafts/prototyping-with-cljs.md

 # The Frontend

+(Some intro to client dev ...)

+## Synchronisation Setup

 Now we can start with the web client.
 Let's start a figwheel repl:

 ```
 lein figwheel
 ```

-Wait a little bit and then we can start editing `src/cljs/core.cljs`.
+Wait a little bit and then we can start editing `src/cljs/stechuhr/core.cljs`.
 Again we need to add all the dependencies:

 ```clojure
 (ns stechuhr.core